icgc-dcc/dcc-docs/docs/download/downloading_data.md

 1. Find your data of interest in the [Data Repository](https://dcc.icgc.org/repositories) by selecting `PDC` repository.
 Click on "Download Files" and download manifest file.
 ![Download-PDC-Manifest](images/download-pdc-manifest.png)

 2. The manifest file that you downloaded from ICGC Data Portal for PDC is actually a shell script containing aws cli commands, one line per file.
-Here's an example:
+Here's an example
 ```
 aws --profile pdc --endpoint-url https://bionimbus-objstore-cs.opensciencedatacloud.org s3 cp s3://pcawg-tcga-lihc-us/230e20d7-38da-5aa0-89ac-071bd509cd53 .
 ```